Casebdev/sample-spa/readme.txt

 Initialization
 --------------
-One the repository has been cloned or copied the following must be performed
+Once the repository has been cloned or copied the following must be performed

-1 - install the node libraries.
-Move to the server folder where package.json file is location and execute
+1 - Install the node libraries.
+Open a terminal window.
+Move to the server folder where the package.json file is located and then execute

    npm install

-This will create the node_modules folder will all of the required node libraries
+This will create the node_modules folder and download all of the required node libraries used by SSPA.

-2 - set mySql credentials.
-Edit the sspa.js file and set the values for sspaDb.user and sspaDb.password
+2 - Edit the server source code to set the mySql server access credentials.
+Edit the sspa-server.js file using a text editor of your choice (notepad, notpad++, etc).
+Set the values for sspaDb.user and sspaDb.password variables

    //mysql database information - enter your information here sspaDb.host='127.0.0.1';